qir-alliance/pyqir/examples/jit/README.md

 # Examples: pyqir_jit

-The 'pyqir_jit' package provides an easy way to execute generated QIR for the purpose of
+The `pyqir_jit` package provides an easy way to execute generated QIR for the purpose of

 1. easily testing and experimenting with QIR code